 HUNL trophy acquired ✔️

 — Joey Ingram #passion (@Joeingram1) February 13, 2021

 His heads-up NLHE success came in the wake of him extensively covering his friend, Doug Polk’s high stakes heads-up challenge against Daniel Negreanu.

 → World Series of Poker ←

-As we wrote, all of his recorded live tournament cashes are from the World Series.
+As we wrote, all but one of his recorded live tournament cashes are from the World Series.
 However, those are only a mere 3 ITM finishes for a total of $37,552.

 The first time he cashed was in 2016: he came in 39th in the $3,000 PLO event for $6,658.
 After that, he was keeping a slow but steady pace with exactly one WSOP cash per year.
 In 2017, he finished 99th out of a huge, 3,186-player field for $2,392 in the $565 PLO tournament.

 The biggest of his three WSOP cashes is the most recent one, from 2018.
 In the $10K Pot Limit Omaha championship – essentially the Main Event for PLO – he managed to make it in the money by taking 17th place.
 He got $28,502 for that performance.

 → Live Cash Games ←